*The PT program does not observe the week 6 Fall or Spring semester break

 Licensed PTAs with a bachelor's degree and at least one year of experience can earn a DPT degree in as little as 2.5-years.
 (103 credits) The hybrid program format allows students to continue working as a PTA for approximately 8 hours per week during the first two years of the program.

-View a PTA to DPT Bridge curriculum sample here
+View the DPT Bridge curriculum schedule here.

 All students applying for admission to the program must:

 Applicants who already have their bachelor's can apply to the Doctor of Physical Therapy Bridge program through an online service called Physical Therapist Centralized Application Service (PTCAS).
-To learn more about the prerequisites, CUW’s admission requirements, and admission deadlines, please visit our profile on PTCAS.
+Official application opens June 15th of every year.

 Please submit your official GRE scores to code 7697; they will automatically be sent to PTCAS.
 Do not send your GRE scores to the main university or graduate admissions.